 Gregory worked at Bowling Green as an assistant football coach from 1986-1988 and from 1992-1995.
 He was part of the coaching staff that helped lead the team to the MAC championship and a victory in the 1992 Las Vegas Bowl.
 Gregory also served as the wide receivers coach at Boston University from 1988-1991 and as the offensive coordinator at Hofstra in 1996.

 Originally from East Stroudsburg, Pa., Gregory earned a bachelor's degree in physical education from Western Maryland in 1984 and a master's degree in sports administration from Eastern Michigan in 2003.

-An avid runner, Gregory has completed 33 marathons, including the Boston Marathon nine times.
+An avid runner, Gregory has completed 37 marathons, including the Boston Marathon 10 times.
 His father, Jack Gregory, is a former athletics director at Bowling Green.
-Gregory and his wife Tracy have two children: Megan and Brian.
+Gregory and his wife, Tracy, have two children: Megan and Brian.